The most important pieces of equipment you need for doing yoga are your body and your mind. – Rodney Yee

 Yoga is about finding that sweet sense of balance between body, mind, and spirit.
 You do it for yourself and not for the sake of the competition in the class.
 Think and concentrate on YOUR OWN practice and where do you want to go from that point.

 Think and concentrate on YOUR OWN practice and where do you want to go from that point.

 2. Regular vs.Vigorous

-10 minutes of daily yoga practise is way better than 2 hours of yoga practise once a week or even once a month.
+10 minutes of daily yoga practice is way better than 2 hours of yoga practice once a week or even once a month.
 Practicing yoga daily creates this sense of a never ending energy that becomes an undetachable part of your life.

 I remember this sense of wooden limbs whenever my break from yoga was too long.
-That stiffness literally drove me insane.
-Naturally I’m flexible.
+That stiffness literally drove me insane at first!
+Naturally, I’m fairly flexible.
 Very.
 My current teacher jokingly says that I am abnormally flexible.
 That’s why the feeling of stiffness for me is unacceptable.
-So I prefer 5-10 minutes of yoga practise to none daily.
+So I prefer 5-10 minutes of yoga practice to none, daily.

 3. It’s Not a Catwalk Either

 I had that twisted idea that my clothes should be up to the latest fashion and as tight as possible… Some people prefer floaty ones, some people prefer tight ones.
 And it’s fine.
 As for me, I prefer comfortable clothes that wouldn’t take my attention away from yoga class itself.